UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 | Intel(R) Xeon(R) Gold 6148 CPU | 160  | 2.40GHz | 512GB  | 1.5TB SSD, 1.5TB HDD  | - |

 ##### Throughput/scalability
 Scalability in xDD is accomplished by both scaling the primary data storage components (mongoDB, ElasticSearch) horizontally and by relying on the immense resources of CHTC for computing power.
-With roughly 10,000 computing nodes available within CHTC, over a quarter million CPU hours are available to campus researchers each day.

 ### Conclusions and Next Steps